“You won’t tell anyone? If you do, I could get in a lot of trouble so you’re not going to share OUR secret will you?”

 It’s estimated that 1 in 3 girls and 1 in 5 boys will be sexually abused before the age of 18.
 Voice Found, an Ottawa based, survivor led organization, is working to change this statistic by preventing childhood sexual abuse and sex trafficking.
 I currently sit on the Board of Directors of Voice Found and am a strong believer in the prevention and support work they are doing.

-On November 24th, Voice Found is putting on a live, free, virtual panel as part of National Victims and Survivors of Crime Week, (November 22nd to 28th).
-I will be speaking on this panel along with another one of our board members, we will share our experiences of childhood sexual abuse and will be discussing the scope of the problem.
+On November 24th, Voice Found put on a live, virtual panel as part of National Victims and Survivors of Crime Week, (November 22nd to 28th).
+I spoke on this panel along with another one of our board members, we shared our experiences of childhood sexual abuse.